ChilliCream/hotchocolate-docs/docs/stitching.md

 Another variant can also be to store service tokens for the remote schemas with our GraphQL gateway.

-How you want to implement authentication storngly depends on your needs.
-With the reliance on the HttpClient factory from the ASP.net core foundation we are very flexibile and can handle multiple scenarios.
+How you want to implement authentication strongly depends on your needs.
+With the reliance on the HttpClient factory from the ASP.net core foundation we are very flexible and can handle multiple scenarios.

 ## Batching